SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ***

-Before we head on, an important note: Depending on the simulation, the race assistants can not be used in a team race, since the required data is not availabe, when you are not the currently active driver.
+Before we head on, an important note: Depending on the simulation, the Race Assistants can not be used in a team race, since the required data is not availabe, when you are not the currently active driver.
 I have concepts for a server based solution in the drawer, which will allow Jona to act as a race engineer for a complete team multiplayer endurance race.
 But this will be quite a huge undertaking and will take a while, depending on my available time to invest in this project.

 ***